How to Remove Marijuana Mold from your Plants?

-Different types of marijuana mold
+Different Types of Marijuana mold

 Growing cannabis comes with many obstacles, none of which are more common or irritating than mold.
 Powdery mildew is as harmful as it is annoying, as well as being a bit tricky to treat.
 So here’s a little advice on how to identify and prevent it from happening to you: